Krishna67890/krishna67890/README.md

 </p>

 <p align="center">
-  ⭐ <b>If you like my work, don’t forget to star my repositories!</b> ⭐
+  ⭐ <b>If you like my work, star my repositories & follow for more cool projects!</b> ⭐
 </p>

 ---